St. Joseph’s Hospital is working to reduce wait times for New Brunswickers who need orthopedic surgery.

 Dr. Brendan Sheehan, an orthopedic surgeon in Saint John, said these types of surgeries have been done at St. Joe’s for some time, but the current equipment is outdated.

 “It’s quite old, and as techniques have advanced for joint preservation and reconstruction, the technology available has certainly also advanced to enable us to do this work more efficiently and less invasively,” he said. -he declares.
-Morning Information Saint John.
+Saint John Information Morning.

 The improvements will help a wide range of patients, according to Sheehan.
 He said it will be used for people dealing with everyday pain from joint problems like rotator cuff tears, meniscus tears and ankle arthritis.